Dmytry/cursed_int/README.md

 This strongly suggests that undefined signed overflow in the standard, on the whole, probably resulted in slower production code.

-To summarize, it seems that those overflow-related optimizations only occur when both the compiler *and the code being compiled* are "ignoring the situation completely with unpredictable results", which is increasingly uncommon in production code.
+To summarize, it seems that those overflow-related optimizations only occur when both the compiler *and the code being compiled* are "ignoring the situation completely with unpredictable results", which is increasingly rare in production code due to security implications of "unpredictable results".
 ## Why is signed overflow undefined behavior in the first place, anyway?

 The original rationale for not specifying integers was to allow compilers to use native